 Lake Como in Italy’s Lombardy region is the most stylish of the Italian Lakes, filled with elegant villas and formal gardens, and surrounded by a fantastic network of lakeside paths and mountain trails.

 Arriving at Como train station (just 1hr by train from Milan or 3h30 from Venice), you can jump on the ferry (2hrs), or take the bus (1hr5) to Cadenabbia (payable locally).

-Day 2: Argegno-Pigra cable car, walk to Cadenabbia
+Day 2: Transfer to Pigra, walk to Cadenabbia

 Follow shady forest trails down to the lakeshore at Colonno.
 Here you join the waterside Greenway path.
 Take a short detour (walk or water taxi, dependent on the day of the week) to Villa del Balbianello, with its immaculate gardens.
 This spot has cinematic pedigree thanks to the James Bond film ’Casino Royale’ and is one of Como’s most dramatic locations.
 Take an optional guided tour to see the villa itself.
 Return to Cadenabbia.

 Walk: 15km (can be shorted to 7.5 or 10km), max ascent 430m, descent 1060m

 Day 3: Walk Bocchetta di Nava to Croce

 After breakfast, start your walk to Menaggio.
 Head inland and wind your way up peaceful footpaths across limestone mountain flanks to the Boccetta di Nava.
 Descend on forest trails to Croce, where you can take a bus to the lakeside at Menaggio.

 Menaggio boasts a picturesque old cobblestone centre.
 The waterside piazza has several cafés that are perfect for lake-gazing and people-watching.

 Day 4: Bellagio or Lugano visit, or Sentiero del Viandante 1 walk